 Some New Zealand Councils have created coastal flood maps for their regions and, where available, these maps should be used.
-The extreme coastal flood maps provide coverage for regions where no such products exist.
+The Aotearoa-New Zealand extreme sea level flooding maps provide coverage for regions where no such products exist.

 They also provide a unique and comprehensive suite of nine extreme sea level AEP and twenty-one RSLR scenarios at a national scale.